 Here are my top 5 favourite things to do in Buenos Aires:

 This hippy market is the best you’re going to find in Buenos Aires.
 It consists of 15+ blocks of artisan vendors, set amongst the cobblestone streets of the old San Telmo barrio.
 A great way to spend a Sunday afternoon.

 This is considered one of Buenos Aires most prized historic and artistic sites.
 This huge cemetery is incredibly ornate with detailed graves, statues and monuments.
 Evita’s grave is one of the most famous graves here and well worth a visit.

 For the shopping-lover, this street is a pedestrian walkway full of neat shops and vendors.
 Whether you are looking for a Boca Junior football jersey or a mate mug, this place has it all.

-This is a working class neighbourhood on the edge of the waterfront.
-The buildings are painted in bright colors and there are street vendors, tango shows, shops and restaurants.
+This is a working-class neighbourhood on the edge of the waterfront.
+The buildings are painted in bright colours and there are street vendors, tango shows, shops and restaurants.
 A great place to spend a few hours, just make sure you stick to the tourist streets and don’t wander there at night.

 Watching a Tango Show

 This is a classic way to spend an evening in Buenos Aires.
 Look for combination tickets with a half-hour Tango lesson before the show (mostly to show you how hard it is).
 Some shows included a set dinner and feature different styles of Tango.
 Amazing!